numberly/flask-graphite/README.rst

         :alt: Documentation Status

-Flask-Graphite grant you the power to push useful metrics for each request without efforts
+Flask-Graphite grants you the power to push useful metrics for each request without effort

 * Free software: BSD license